 - Industrial Zones: Airborne pollutants from factories can react with the aluminum surface, leading to chemical weathering.

-- Extreme Climates: Both hot, arid climates and cold, wet climates can intensify weathering effects due to temperature extremes and moisture exposure.
+- Extreme Climates: Hot, dry climates and cold, wet climates can increase weathering.
+This happens because of temperature changes and moisture exposure.

 Can Weathered Aluminum Foil Be Restored